Lumber, Sheathing & Trusses

 Our favorite renewable resource here at our Lumber Yard, the Lumber itself!
 It’s the start to many amazing projects, from a bird house to your new home, our wood building materials take you from studs to trim and anything in between!
 Take a drive to our store and we can pull your purchase and help you load and strap it.
 Or give us a call and we can deliver your order, big or small!

 If you need a special size, let us know and we can cut it for you!
-We stock Building Lumber in Boards and Dimensional Lumber.
+We stock Building Lumber in Boards and Dimensional Lumber, and we do our best to carry premium lumber only!

 Types